FOI-Bioinformatics/nanometa_live/README.md

 Remember to save your config file after modification.

+#### Optional: Custom Kraken2 Database
+Set your custom Kraken2 database directory in the config file if you have one.

 #### 4. Build BLAST databases for validation
 The *nanometa-blastdb* command constructs the needed files for validating the sequences that Kraken 2 finds.
+This process will soon be automated for enhanced user-friendliness.

 The example refseqs from the tutorial files should be placed in a directory, for example */home/user/example_refseqs*.
 This directory should contain the following files: "321.fasta", "852.fasta", "5061.fasta", "13373.fasta".